ByteZ1337/ParticleLib/README.md

 5. Since our particle doesn't need any extra data, the ParticleData is set to ``null``
 6. The players that will see the particle.

 ### Color Particles

 If a particle has the PropertyType "Colorable" it can have a user defined color.
 This color can be set with a implementation of the ParticleColor class.
-The RGB values of the color are set as the offsetX, offsetY and offsetZ values of the particle.
+The RGB values of the color can be set as the offsetX, offsetY and offsetZ values of the particle.

 Special:
 * Since 1.13 redstone has a own object for its RGB values.
 Therefore, offsetX, offsetY and offsetZ can be used.